2017 Mathematics AS/A level Specification Changes

-New AS and A levels in Mathematics and Further Mathematics are being introduced in England for first teaching from September 2017.
+New AS and A levels in Mathematics and Further Mathematics have been introduced in England for first teaching from September 2017.
 The changes include:

-- New linear structure: AS will be decoupled from A level, and all assessment will take place at the end of the course.
+- New linear structure: AS has been decoupled from A level, and all assessment will take place at the end of the course.
 Exam questions may draw on the content of the whole A level.

-- New emphasis: There will be more emphasis on problem solving, reasoning and modelling, and a requirement for the use of technology to permeate teaching and learning.
+- New emphasis: There is more emphasis on problem solving, reasoning and modelling, and a requirement for the use of technology to permeate teaching and learning.

-- New content: The content of AS and A level Mathematics will be fixed.
-It will include pure mathematics, mechanics and statistics (including analysis of large data sets) - see our comparison and summary.
-There will be some choice in content for AS and A level Further Mathematics.
+- New content: The content of AS and A level Mathematics is fixed.
+It includes pure mathematics, mechanics and statistics (including analysis of large data sets) - see our comparison and summary.
+There is some choice in content for AS and A level Further Mathematics.

 What support are you looking for?

 This diagram suggests sources of information and professional development to suit your needs.

 MEI has developed a package of support for the new AS/A levels, including: